top of page

 Hand on Wheel

-After receiving Chemistry and Medical degrees, I ventured to the National Institutes of Health in Bethesda to pursue Molecular Biology and Hematology Board Certification under the mentorship of Dr. Arthur Nienhuis.
-After several years, I became the tenured leader of the Molecular Genomics and Therapeutics Section of my Institute.
-My scientific expertise focused on erythroid and transcriptome biology.
-It was my privilege to lead a team pursuing several genome-based discoveries related to anemia, transfusion medicine, and iron biology that were aimed toward improving global health.
+Several years were spent developing viral and non-viral gene therapy vectors, then my interests shifted toward genomics and erythroid transcriptome biology.
+It was a great privilege to lead a team pursuing genome-based discoveries related to anemia, transfusion medicine, and iron biology that were aimed toward improving global health.
 Several fine pre- and post-doctoral students assisted in those discoveries.
-Much of the work would have been impossible if not for my outstanding laboratory manager and flow cytometrist.
+Much of the work would have been impossible if not for my outstanding laboratory manager (Terry Lee) and flow cytometrist (Colleen Byrnes).

-Ceramic hand building is particularly rewarding based upon its primal imperfection, complex chemistry, and my intense curiosity during each firing.
+Ceramic hand building is particularly rewarding based upon its primal imperfection, complex chemistry, and intense curiosity experienced during each firing.
+Among the billions of sequences from which to choose, telomeric repeats are a favorite.

 bottom of page